-The Associate Director of Patient Safety and Governance and the Associate Director of Corporate Governance/Company Secretary will be in attendance at meetings.
+The Associate Director of Patient Safety and Governance and the Associate at meetings.
 A representative of the Trust's Internal Audit function will be invited to attend and observe each meeting.
 The Committee may direct the attendance of others at meetings as the Chair of the Committee deems appropriate